alanorwick/mosaic/README.md

 ## What *is* Nectar?

 Nectar is the company that makes MOSAIC.
 We're just out of stealth mode, have raised pre-seed, are raising seed now, and are based in London.

-You just installed foreign software into your cluster to enhance it.
-We want to make that the norm, because that's how we think tomorrows's systems will be built: out of other sub systems.
+You just installed foreign software into your cluster in order to enhance it.
+That's how we think tomorrows's systems will be built: by combining foreign sub systems, made of cloud native bundles (YAMLs + images, i.e K8s).

-But how can we trust the systems we integrate if they're so opaque?
-Our first step is to bring transparency to the cloud native executables (YAML + images).
-MOSAIC is the first page in that chapter.

-Ultimately, our vision is to become the new hub, the new clearing house for cloud native executables.
+The first step in that vision is to crack true introspection cloud native bundles.
+So we can know and trust each other's.
+What's it running?
+How much will it cost to run?
+Who does it talk?
+MOSAIC is a first step in that direction.

 ## Getting involved